simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 on separate lines, unindented.
 The field assignments are on separate lines indented by at least one space.

 Instead of field assignments you can specify `skip N` to skip the next N records (including the one that matchied).
+Special form `skip end` will cause the rest of the file to be skipped.

 Examples:
 ```rules